-Finding the cause of the illness, Guru chased the deities into a cave, and Guru meditated inside the cave for three months.
-Guru then subdued the deities including the powerful Shelging Karpo and left his body imprint inside the cave, thus giving the name Kurjey (Body Imprint).
-Beside the Monastery is a tall cypress tree that is believed to have sprouted from the walking stick of Guru Rinpoche.
+During the 8th Century, Sendhu Raja, the king of Bumthang at that time, fell ill.
+He invited Guru Rinpoche who brought Buddhism to Bhutan to cure him.
+Guru Rinpoche found out that the king’s illness was caused by the malevolent actions of the local deities including the powerful Shelging Karpo.
+Having found the cause of the illness, Guru Rinpoche chased the deities into a cave, and meditated inside for three months.
+Guru Rinpoche then subdued the deities including the powerful Shelging Karpo and left his body imprint inside the cave, thus, giving the name Kurjey (Body Imprint).
+Kur means body, Jey is imprint while lhakhang means temple.
+Beside the monastery is a tall cypress tree that is believed to have sprouted from the walking stick of Guru Rinpoche.